QCD corrections to the Golden decay channel of the Higgs boson: Two-loop form-factors and divergences

-The form factors for $HV_1V_2$ vertex corrections can be obtained by applying the projectors given in Appendix~\ref{app:A} on the two-loop bare amplitude of all the contributing diagrams shown in Fig.~\ref{fig:triangle}.
-In order to calculate the trace involving $\gamma^5$ matrix, the prescription given in~\cite{Larin:1993tq} is used. {Furry's theorem forbids the appearance of single $\gamma^5$ in the trace over a closed fermionic loop due to charge invariance, which gives $C=0$ on adding the contributions from all the triangle diagrams together.} Furthermore, as the current conservation is associated with massless leptons in the final state, only the form factors $A$ and $B$ contribute at the amplitude squared level.
-These form factors can be written as linear combinations of scalar two-loop integrals of the type
+The form-factors for the $HV_1V_2$ vertex corrections {{given in Eq.~\ref{eqn:general amplitude}}} can be obtained by applying the projectors given in Appendix~\ref{app:A} on the bare two-loop amplitude of all the contributing diagrams shown in Fig.~\ref{fig:triangle}.
+In order to calculate the trace involving the $\gamma^5$ matrix, the prescription given in~\cite{Larin:1993tq} is used. {Furry's theorem forbids the appearance of a single $\gamma^5$ in the trace over a closed fermionic loop due to charge invariance, which gives $C=0$ on adding the contributions from all the triangle diagrams together.} Furthermore, as the current conservation is associated with massless leptons in the final state, only the form-factors $A$ and $B$ contribute at the squared amplitude level.
+These form-factors can be written as linear combinations of scalar two-loop integrals of the type